SPUD | A Village Plot Irish Museum of Modern Art 2016

 Participants at the Workhouse Union Callan Container Potato planting, April 2015.
 Photograph Rosie Lynch.

-Workhouse Union is a project curated by Hollie Kearns and Rosie Lynch and funded through a project award from the Arts Council/An Chomhairle Ealaionn.
+Workhouse Union was a project curated by Hollie Kearns and Rosie Lynch funded through a project award from the Arts Council/An Chomhairle Ealaionn.

 The Big Dig: Potato ridges planted in an X in front of Strokestown House.
 Photograph Linda Shevlin 2015

 The Big Dig is an event-based collaborative, famine memorial that took place on the church lawn between Strokestown house and the Mahon Family mausoleum in the park grounds of the Irish National Famine Museum on March 29th 2015.
 This event was followed by a presentation on the SPUD project and a harvest event in September 2015.
 For more click here

 Curated by Linda Shevlin and funded: The Arts Council/An Chomhairle Ealaionn and Roscommon Arts Office Download SPUD_Pamphlet_no_2_Revised_sm.pdf